pmuellr/cakex/README.md

 * Adds the `cakex` exported functions.
 See below for more on these functions

-* Adds a global function for every "script" in your `node_modules/.bin` directory.
+* Adds a function for every "script" in your `node_modules/.bin` directory.
 Any characters in those script names, which are not valid in JavaScript identifiers, will be converted to underscores, so you can reference them easily.
 Any script names that still aren't legal